-Students should have basic college level reading comprehension skills, writing, computer and research skills.
+Students must have basic college level reading comprehension skills, writing, computer, and research skills.
+Students enrolled in this course must be able to work fast/self- paced, independently

 NOTICE: Any dual enrollment student will be required to perform in this class at the same level as an enrolled college student.